Home » Blog » Destinations » Best Thailand Alternatives: 7 Top Places Like Thailand

 If the place that you love most in Thailand is Bangkok, consider traveling to Kuala Lumpur, the capital of nearby Malaysia as an alternative.

-You can expect similar vibrant streets that are a mix of historical and new skyscrapers, packed with markets and street food vendors, and home to diverse cultural heritage that is a mix of Malay, Chinese, Indian, and indigenous influences.
+You can expect similar vibrant streets that are a mix of historical and new skyscrapers, packed with markets and street food vendors, and home to diverse cultural heritage that is a mix of Malay, Chinese, Indian, and Indigenous influences.

 Explore the Golden Triangle, the city's main commercial and nightlife district with various shopping, entertainment, and dining options.
 You won't want to miss visiting the famous Petronas Twin Towers, you can even walk the sky bridge on floor 41 or head to the observation deck on the very top.
 Or simply watch the light and fountain show from the bottom.